kytos/kytos/docs/README.rst

 Requirements
 ============

-To install the docs requirements you must to have the python3.6 and the nodejs v9.5.0, after that just install the requirements to build the docs using the command below.
+To install the docs requirements you must have Python 3.6 and NodeJS 9.5.0.
+After that, install the requirements to build the docs using the command below.

 .. code-block:: sh